 (Example Calendar at left)

-In addition to the above menu criteria menus emphasize whole grains, legumes, fruits, vegetables, nuts and specific meat options.
+In addition to the above menu criteria, menus emphasize whole grains, legumes, fruits, vegetables, nuts and specific meat options.
 Meat options include chicken, turkey and or sustainable seafood.
 No red meat is served when a Climate Friendly menu is offered.
 The menus also avoided or limited dairy, such as creamed based soups, sauces and cheese toppings.